simsim314/SLSparker/ReadMe.md

 Based on LifeAPI and uses openmp.

-You need an input file with definitions of the format:
+You need an input file with definitions of the format (see also p22.in file):

 max-gen 100
 sl1-range -10, -10, 20, 20